 The Asian American Foundation wants a future where all Asian American and Pacific Islanders are accepted, protected, and celebrated.
 TAAF invests in anti-hate, education, and data.
 We incubate an anti-AAPI hate data group, and convene communities to build the infrastructure for influence and prosperity of AAPI communities in America.

-For more information about receiving grant funding, please visit Grants.
+For more information about receiving grant funding, please see our Grants page.

 See Us Unite for Change